 Graham was removed from his post as President of Haskell in May 2021 amidst controversy surrounding the state of freedom of expression at the university.
 On May 19, FIRE filed a preliminary injunction to enjoin Haskell from enforcing the Campus Expression Policy.
 The very next day, Haskell repealed the policy and adopted a Free Expression Statement.

 On February 8, 2022, the court entered a consent decree against Haskell mandating sweeping reforms that will protect the rights of students at Haskell, and ensure The Indian Leader can continue its history of award-winning student journalism.
 The order, which is consistent with an agreement between the parties, forbids Haskell from retaliating against students for protected expression the way Graham retaliated against Nally.
 Under the order, Haskell also has to provide the student newspaper with insight into its funding, including a way to independently verify whether there is a shortage of funds.
 Finally, the order mandates that Haskell not reinstate the Campus Expression Policy, or any similar policy restricting student speech.
-The consent decree resolves all but one claim in the lawsuit, Nally and The Indian Leader’s damages claim against Graham, which was dismissed in July 2021 and which FIRE plans to appeal.
+The consent decree resolves all but one claim in the lawsuit, Nally and The Indian Leader’s damages claim against Graham, which was dismissed in July 2021.